noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 relatively large rock a few distance away from them, was having a conversation with a certain person in her mind.

-(...
-I see.
+(...I see.
 With those circumstances, Miyama Kaito would certainly move...
 In that case, whether it occurs sooner or later, that situation will surely happen huh.)